JonPSmith/EfCore.SchemaCompare/README.md

 - EfCore.SchemaCompare version 5 is works with to EF Core 5.
 - EfCore.SchemaCompare version 6 is works with to EF Core 6 ... an so on

-_If you are looking for the EfCore.SchemaCompare for EF Core version 2 or 3 you will find it in the [EfCore.TestSupport version 3.2.0](https://www.nuget.org/packages/EfCore.TestSupport/3.2.0) (NOTE: This older version has most, but not all the features this version has)._

 The EfCore.SchemaCompare library (shortened to EfSchemaCompare in the documentations) is available on [NuGet as EfCore.SchemaCompare](https://www.nuget.org/packages/EfCore.SchemaCompare/) and is an open-source library under the MIT licence.
 See [ReleaseNotes](https://github.com/JonPSmith/EfCore.SchemaCompare/blob/master/ReleaseNotes.md) for details of changes and information on versions from EF Core 5 onwards.

 **TABLE OF CONTENT**